Eain99/kintone_dojo/day6/task7aNotes.md

 * use switch statement to get the values from productTitle

-## from saving the record if the "ID" has a duplicate
+## prohibit from saving the record if the "ID" has a duplicate